remotestorage/remotestorage.js/docs/getting-started/how-to-add.md

 # Adding rs.js to an app

-rs.js is distributed as a single `UMD (Universal Module Definition)`{.interpreted-text role="abbr"} build, which means it should work with all known JavaScript module systems, as well as without one (using a global variable).
+rs.js is distributed as a single <abbr title="Universal Module Definition">UMD</abbr> build, which means it should work with all known JavaScript module systems, as well as without one (using a global variable).

 We recommend adding the library from a JavaScript package manager, although you may also just download the release build [from